e61-Institute/old-research-note-template/README.md

 3. Drag and drop the downloaded Zip file as per the instructions.
 4. Change the LaTeX compiler to XeLaTeX, otherwise nothing will compile: click on "Menu" in the top-left corner, go to the "Settings" section, click the drop-down box next to "Compiler", select "XeLaTeX".

+### How to replace the title image

+To replace the title page image, you need to upload the (appropriately dimensioned) image in **.pdf file format** to the /figures/ directory with the name **title_figure.pdf**.

+This will overwrite the existing title image file.

+The correct dimensions of the image file are 19.56 cm x 19.13 cm (height x width).

 ## Helpful links

 Overleaf has a very large library of user guides and documentation for the LaTeX novice.